Dry Herb Guide

 Bowl Pieces for Bongs

-Bowl pieces are where your herb sits on a bong or bubbler.
+Bowl pieces are the small bowl-shaped piece that fits into the joint of the bong and downstem.
 Upgrading your bowl can change how much you pack per hit, how easily it clears, and how simple it is to keep your setup clean.

 Best for: